ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 Finally, we use antd with create-react-app successfully, you can learn these practice for your own webpack workflow too, and find more webpack config in the [atool-build](https://github.com/ant-tool/atool-build/blob/master/src/getWebpackCommonConfig.js).
 (For instance, add [moment noParse](https://github.com/ant-tool/atool-build/blob/e4bd2959689b6a95cb5c1c854a5db8c98676bdb3/src/getWebpackCommonConfig.js#L90) to avoid loading all language files)

-There are a lot of great boilerplates in React community.
-You may encounter some problems when import antd in them, there are some source code samples including create-react-app in this article.
+There are a lot of great boilerplates like create-react-app in React community.
+There are some source code samples of importing antd in them if you encounter some problems.

 - [create-react-app-antd](https://github.com/ant-design/create-react-app-antd)
 - [react-boilerplate/react-boilerplate](https://github.com/ant-design/react-boilerplate)